yashwantbezawada/yashwantbezawada/README.md

 ## What I Do

-I build AI productivity tools, developer automation, and FinOps solutions for tracking API costs.
-I also contribute to open source - recently been working on PyTorch and Keras.
+Building AI productivity tools, developer automation, and FinOps solutions for managing LLM API spend.
+Contributing to open source - recently been working on PyTorch type system and Keras documentation.

 ## Currently Into

-Multi-agent systems, RAG pipelines, and fine-tuning.
+Multi-agent orchestration, retrieval-augmented generation with hybrid search, and parameter-efficient fine-tuning.

 ---